Certora/Documentation/docs/cvl/methods.md

 be either `ALL` or `UNRESOLVED`; the default policy is `ALL` with the exception of `DISPATCHER` summaries, which have a default of `UNRESOLVED`.
 The decision to replace a call by an approximation is made as follows:
+% note that an internal summary will still get applied to a public function called from the spec
  * If the function is called from CVL rather than from contract code then it is never replaced by a summary.